fablabbcn/smartcitizen-docs/docs/guides/getting-started/using-the-shell.md

 ```

 !!! info "Default offsets"
     These offsets are calibrated based on internal tests on each hardware version.
-You can always modify them to suit your needs, or revert back to the default with `control temp cal clear` or `control hum cal clear`
+You can always modify them to suit your needs, or revert back to the default with `control temp cal clear` or `control hum cal clear`.

 To modify, you can issue the `control temp cal` command followed by a the offset to add in float notation (for instance `-10.0`):